dominiccarrano/ee-120-labs/README.md

 # ee-120-labs
-Python virtual labs implemented via Jupyter Notebook developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.
+Python virtual labs implemented via the Jupyter Notebook developed for <a href="https://www2.eecs.berkeley.edu/Courses/EE120/">*EE 120: Signals and Systems*</a> at UC Berkeley.

 ## About